AHCIP Alberta Coverage Summary

 - Partial coverage for some oral, dental and maxillofacial surgeries.

 - Ambulance transportation from one medical facility to another.

 - Bariatric surgery for residents who qualify via the Alberta Weight Wise program.

 Expenses Not Covered by AHCIP

-- Cosmetic surgery unless deemed medically necessary (possibly tummy tucks and breast reduction mammoplasty).
+- Cosmetic surgery unless deemed medically necessary.
+Examples are vasectomy reversals, abdominoplasty (tummy tuck) and breast reductions (mammoplasty).

 - Prescription drugs obtained outside of a hospital or nursing home (however, there are specialty programs, see below for more information).

 - Eye exams for residents aged 19-64 UNLESS deemed medically necessary as a result of some trauma.

 - Routine dental treatment (e.g. cleanings, fillings and extractions).